adityam/context-blog/content/post/markdown-with-gpp.md

 ```

 This was perfect!
 I can define GPP macros and use them in the markdown
 document.
-Then simply preprocess the markdown file with GPP and then pass the
+Then simply preprocess the markdown file with `gpp` and then pass
-parsed output to pandoc.
+the parsed output to `pandoc`.

 However, I find the default, C-like, style of defining macros to be very
 fragile.
 For example, in the above example, I need to run through hoops if I